Description

 They must be sensible and supportive of your collaboration.

 Note: Compliance with meeting rules is an essential prerequisite for productive, efficient and respectful meetings.
-By adhering to the rules, participants can help to ensure that the objectives of the meeting are achieved and that the time of all participants is used effectively.
+By adhering to the rules, participants can help to ensure that the objectives of the meeting are achieved and that the time of all participants is used effectively. - To ensure that the rules are implemented and adhered to, it is important that you create commitment.

 To do this, use the red box at the bottom left and ask whether all team members agree and commit to implementing the meeting rules.
 If you have participants who veto the rules, discuss the objections calmly and think together about what a good solution could look like for all of you.